mbpatterson/blog/_posts/2016-1-4-installing-elixir.md

 date: 2016-1-4
 categories: elixir
 ---
-To install Elixir on OSX with homebrew use the following:
+To install Elixir on OSX with homebrew use the following...

 Update your homebrew to the latest: `brew update`